Under a Cloud of Suspicion

 First, they’re storing their most sensitive data off the cloud

-Sensitive data off the cloud
+Sensitive data cloud

 21% have gone as far as to say they keep their most sensitive data stored on on-premises infrastructure because they don’t trust its security in the cloud.

-When asked what constitutes sensitive data, most organisations considered their own data to be more important than that of their clients — which is a worry considering supply chain attacks are on the up.
+When asked what constitutes sensitive data, most organizations considered their own data to be more important than that of their clients — which is a worry considering supply chain attacks are on the up.

 74% stated their corporate credit card data was sensitive and 71% said their employees’ personal information was sensitive — whereas just 62% said client contact details were sensitive, and worryingly, only 53% said their clients’ data was sensitive!